 SkillsIQ, under the direction of the Client Services Industry Reference Committee (IRC), has undertaken a project to update the existing

 A Case for Change was submitted by the Client Services IRC in July 2021.
-It identified the key changes that have occurred in recent years in terms of the operating and regulatory environment of the financial counselling sector which have impacted the job role of financial counsellors.
+It identified the key changes that have occurred in recent years in terms of the operating and regulatory environments of the financial counselling sector that have impacted the job role of financial counsellors.
 This presented a compelling need for an update.
-The IRC proposed that the CHC51115 Diploma of Financial Counselling qualification and three existing CHCFIN Units of Competency be updated, and that two new Units of Competency relating to financial counselling job roles be created.
+The IRC proposed that the CHC51115 Diploma of Financial Counselling Qualification and three existing CHCFIN Units of Competency be updated, and that two new Units of Competency relating to financial counselling job roles be created.

-Financial counselling is an evolving profession and financial counsellors are required to have completed, or be enrolled in, the Diploma in order to work in the profession.
-The core skills and knowledge required for the role have changed since the design of the current qualification, and the update of the qualification therefore plays a crucial role in the development of the financial counselling workforce.
+Financial counselling is an evolving profession, and financial counsellors are required to have completed, or be enrolled in, the Diploma in order to work in the profession.
+The core skills and knowledge required for the role have changed since the design of the current Qualification, and the update of the Diploma will therefore play a crucial role in the development of the financial counselling workforce.

-The Draft 1 consultation period will seek feedback on one qualification and five Units of Competency as updated or developed by the Financial Counselling TAC:
+The Draft 2 validation period will seek feedback on one existing Qualification and six Units of Competency:

 - CHC51122 Diploma of Financial Counselling

 - CHCFIN007 Provide advice, counselling and representation to financial counselling clients

 - CHCFIN008 Manage case administration and apply professional practice in financial counselling

 - CHCFIN009 Provide financial counselling and systemic advocacy within a social justice framework

 - CHCFIN010 Apply basic concepts of small business to financial counselling